alifvirdio/alifvirdio/README.md

 <p align="left">I am a Full Stack Developer and Machine Learning Enthusiast with a huge love for Python, React.js, Node.js, Django, RDBMS, REST API and Data Visualization. </p>

 - ✨ Student of life :)
-- 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
+- 🌱 I’m a student from Politeknik Elektronika Negeri Surabaya majoring in Telecommunication Engineering
 - 🏙 A lifetime insider and Mentor at [Exercism](https://exercism.org/profiles/Kiran1689).
 - 💁‍♂️ Volunteer MOD at **Dev Community**.
 - ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/dev_kiran).